timtyree/DLSS/README.md

 # DLSS
-Deep Learning Super Sampling using Convolutional Neural Networks <br/>
+Super Sampling Images to 16 Times Their Resolution using Convolutional Neural Networks <br/>

+# Inspiration
+This [Computerphile Video](https://www.youtube.com/watch?v=_DPRt3AcUEY) inpsired me to try to program a DLSS program

 Taking images and super sampling them to 16 times their resolution